javamesql/Excel-Function-Guide/README.md

 ![image](https://github.com/javamesql/Excel-Function-Guide/assets/141413672/afad2131-65c4-4af3-89f6-1e4d5f1eb8bf)

 VLOOKUP consists of a starting value to look up, which is Monty and Loop Media.
 We will be looking for revenue.
-We will be selecting the lookup value (Monty or Loop Media), the table we will be drawing our answer from, and the vertial column our answer is in (column 4).
+We will be selecting the lookup value (Monty or Loop Media), the table we will be drawing our answer from, and the vertical column our answer is in (column 4).
 The V in VLOOKUP comes from the significance of vertical columns when using the function.

 <h2>SUMIF</h2>